-- 8.4.1 Explain the most common risk mitigation and management techniques:

-- a) Avoidance

-- b) Acceptance

-- c) Reduction

-- d) Transfer

-- e) Monitoring.
-(C2)

-- 8.4.2 Describe the principles of asset / liability management and apply them to the main types of liability held by financial institutions.
-(C3)

-- 8.4.3 Analyze the risk management aspects of a particular business issue and recommend an appropriate risk management strategy.
-(C6)

-- 8.4.4 Explain the implication of risk for capital requirement, including economic and regulatory capital requirements.
+- 8.4.1 Explain the most common risk mitigation and management techniques: - a) Avoidance - b) Acceptance - c) Reduction - d) Transfer - e) Monitoring.
+(C2) - 8.4.2 Describe the principles of asset / liability management and apply them to the main types of liability held by financial institutions.
+(C3) - 8.4.3 Analyze the risk management aspects of a particular business issue and recommend an appropriate risk management strategy.
+(C6) - 8.4.4 Identify and analyze various stakeholders, their interests and their influence on risk management strategy (C6) - 8.4.5 Explain the implication of risk for capital requirement, including economic and regulatory capital requirements.
 (B2)